-TermSt. developed this program as the only multifamily financing program in the industry that has zero conflicts of interest.
+TermStreet developed this program as the only multifamily financing program in the industry that has zero conflicts of interest.
 Our only interest, like yours, is to ensure that you find the absolute best multifamily financing terms—whether your next loan comes from Fannie Mae, Freddie Mac, a life company, debt fund, bank, credit union, or any other lender.
-[Learn about Lender/Broker Conflicts Here]

 With TermStreet, you only pay for value-added

-Most brokers could never afford to take on assignments that only pay 0.01%.
+Most brokers could never afford to take on assignments that only pay 0.03%.
 At TermStreet, we’re built differently.
 Our technology empowers our clients to engage more lenders in less time.
-The point is to completely revamp the process of finding the best terms on your next loan.
+The point is to completely revamp the multifamily borrowing experience.

 We begin with 3-5 Fannie Mae and Freddie Mac lenders.
 This ensures that you get well-thought-out and competitive agency quotes.
 At the same time, we engage top life insurance, bank, and debt fund lenders using your best agency quotes as the stalking horse.

 If we can beat your agency quotes, you pay us our full fee (see table below).
-If we can’t, you close your Fannie Mae or Freddie Mac loan, and your lender pays us a servicing strip of 0.01%.
+If we can’t, you close your Fannie Mae or Freddie Mac loan, and your lender pays us a servicing strip of no more than 0.03%.